alnoki/AAAAAA/doc/procedures/git.rst

-   :xref:`git-commit`, Create snapshot of project changes :xref:`git-push`, Upload changes to repository
+   :xref:`git-commit`, Create snapshot of project changes :xref:`git-push`, Upload changes to repository :xref:`Message conventions <commit-conventions>`, Tell codebase what to do

 #.
 Verify the state of the project using the
    :ref:`VS Code integrated terminal <tools-vs-code>`: